MeeFoundation/providerdiscovery-landing/src/pages/about.md

 Assume a person employs one or more *providers* (e.g. authentication provider, wallet provider, age verification provider, etc.) as part of their interactions with mobile apps or web servers (*servers*) using a *client* (web browser or mobile OS).
 Provider Discovery is a specification that defines how the *server* can learn of the existence of these providers, and in some cases, characteristics about them.

-Two alternative flows: *discovery* (recommended) and *announcement*.

-The *discovery* flow is as follows:
+The flow is as follows:

 1. The server sends to the client a list of one or more `provider-types` that it supports
 2. In response, the client sends a list of zero or more `provider-types` matching the those sent by the server that it (the client) supports.

+For each provider-type in the list sent by by client, a `config-url` key-value parameter may be provided along with zero or more other key-value pairs specific to this provider-type.

 Note: the person may choose to configure their client such that it returns different responses (in #2 above) to different servers.

-The alternative, *announcement* flow is as follows:

-1. The client sends a list of zero or more `provider-types` that it supports.

-Since this flow discloses information which could be used for fingerprinting by the server, it should be used only in exceptional cases.

-In either flow, for each provider-type in the list sent by by client, a `config-url` key-value parameter may be provided along with zero or more other key-value pairs specific to this provider-type.

 **Provider-type**